Hazel-1212/Magic_Tiles/README.md

 ## Signal Flow in the Game Loop

-This table describes how signals flow between the PC and FPGA during different phases of the rhythm game.
+This table describes how signals flow between the PC (Personal Computer) and FPGA during different phases of the rhythm game.

 | Time          | Direction   | Function                                      |
 |---------------|-------------|-----------------------------------------------|